 MANAL ISMAIL, GAC CHAIR: Thank you very much, Maarten and Göran.
-And quickly in 30 seconds, just to recognize that in addition to Paraguay, we also have Sweden, Korea, and Burundi as Vice Chairs for the second term and Lebanon and UK as incoming chairs for the first time.
+And quickly in 30 seconds, just to recognize that in addition to Paraguay being the incoming GAC chair, we also have Sweden, Burundi and Korea as incoming Vice Chairs for the second term and Lebanon and UK as incoming chairs for the first term.
 With that, Slava, are you online?